A Unified Approach to Total Vertex Irregularity Strength: Preliminaries

 \section{Preliminaries}

-The concept of \(\{1,s\}\)-edge labeling was first introduced by Barra et al. \cite{barraTotalVertexIrregularity2025a} to compute the total vertex irregularity strength of cubic graphs with a perfect matching.
-A \(\{1,s\}\)-edge labeling on \(G\) is a map
+The concept of \(\{1,s\}\)-edge labeling was introduced by Barra et al.~\cite{barraTotalVertexIrregularity2025a} to determine the total vertex irregularity strength of cubic graphs with a perfect matching.
+Earlier work, including Baca et al.~\cite{bacaIrregularTotalLabellings2007}, also used two-value edge-label patterns (notably \(\{1,2\}\)) in specific constructions; our approach treats this idea systematically through a variable set \(\{1,s\}\).
+A \(\{1,s\}\)-edge labeling on a graph \(G\) is defined as a function

-From this labeling, we can compute the vertex sums of all vertices in \(G\).
-One can extend this labeling to an \(s\)-irregular labeling by carefully defining
+Using this labeling, the vertex sums of all vertices in \(G\) can be computed.
+This labeling can be extended to an \(s\)-irregular labeling by suitably defining